hbc/NGS_Data_Analysis_Summer2016/sessionV/lessons/05_chipseq_quality_assessment.md

 We expect high correlations between replicates, and lower correlations between samplegroups.
 However, we do not observe this when looking at read coverage on chromosome 12.
 Specifically, we see that Input-Rep1 does not correlate well with any of the other samples.
 If this were for the entire genome, we might be concerned that we would not have reporducibility between replicates for many of the peaks, and that Input-Rep1 is a potential outlier.

 The same `plotCorrelation` tool can be used to examine the read coverage similarity using a heatmap to perform heirarchical clustering and determine whether our sample groups cluster well (i.e. have similar read coverage profiles within and between sample groups).
-The lack of correlation between replicates is even more visible in the heatmap:
+The lack of correlation between replicates is even more visible in the heatmap, as is the lack of correlation with Input-Rep1 and all other samples.

 ```
 $ plotCorrelation --corData deeptools_multiBAM.out.npz \